Almarch/tamaR/README.md

 ![image](https://github.com/user-attachments/assets/be032bb5-dc0b-47c1-a017-6f528da3122f)

 You are strongly encouraged to change both passwords as soon as possible for strong, distinct ones.
-Connect as $admin$ to do so.
+Connect as ***admin*** to do so.

 ### 4.2.
 Administration